SDEagle/SDEagle.github.io/_posts/2015-05-14-one-month-of-stockholm.markdown

 ---

 My calendar tells me that it's been one month already since I arrived in Stockholm.
-Actually I don't feel like believing him, though usually hes right with such claims.
+Actually I don't feel like believing that, though usually the calendar is right with such claims.
-Fast passing time might probably be a good indicator that I've settled in quite well.
+Fast passing time might be an indicator that I've settled in quite well.

 So how is it here?
 I'll spare you bad smartphone pictures of me walking around in the city.